Nachiketvc/-Script-for-Automating-Security-Audits-and-Server-Hardening-on-Linux-Servers-/README.md

 - 🚫 **IPv6 Disabling** (if unnecessary)
 - 🧷 **GRUB Bootloader Protection**
 - ⚙️ **Custom Security Checks** (per org policies)
-- 📬 **Optional Email Alerts & Notifications**
+- 📬 **Email Alerts**
 - ♻️ **Automated Security Updates Configuration**

    **I have developed a Linux User Audit Script with an interactive, menu-based flow that enables users to select different audit tasks to run based on their input.
 The script is split into two main audit sections:**
-   **Human User & Group Audits (which checks for normal users, groups, root privileges, and password statuses) and User-Centric File Permission Audits (which checks for world-writable files, SSH directory permissions, and SUID/SGID files).**
+   **Normal User (which checks for normal users, groups, root privileges, and password statuses) and User-Centric File Permission Audits (which checks for world-writable files, SSH directory permissions, and SUID/SGID files).**

    **The script uses a switch-case structure to execute tasks based on the user's choice, providing a clear, organized method for running specific audits or all checks at once.
 The user-friendly interface ensures ease of use and can be extended to add more functionality in the future.**

 ---